 Malami defended Nigeria’s human rights record, saying the Buhari’s administration is the first in the history of Nigeria to pay compensation for human rights violations.

 He said in April, the Federal Government paid N135 million for the eight Apo traders who were found to have been victims of extrajudicial killings by the Nigeria Police.

 “Of the police officers indicted, two were sentenced to death.
 The payment of compensation was also as a result of the recommendation by the National Human Rights Commission and the government did not appeal against it,” he said.

 He noted that Trump approved of what Buhari’s administration is doing.

-“Trump said Buhari is a great leader; he said he has a great respect for him; and he said Buhari has cut down on corruption,” Malami said.
-(NAN)
+“Trump said Buhari is a great leader; he said he has a great respect for him, and he said Buhari has cut down on corruption,” Malami said.

-The post Buhari’s visit: U.S. finalises repatriation of over $500m to Nigeria appeared first on Vanguard News.
+The post Buhari’s visit: US finalises repatriation of over $500m to Nigeria appeared first on Tribune.